 Q: Once I decide I would like to purchase beef from Britt Farms what do I do next?

 A: If you would like to purchase beef from us simply let us know via the contact form below, email (email@example.com), phone (660-833-9875) OR via Facebook and please include your full name, how much beef you are interested in, your email and a good contact number.
 We will add you to the list and let you know the approximate time frame you can expect to receive your beef.
 We will then give your name and contact number to the processor who will then contact you when it comes time to process your beef and they will ask you what cuts you would prefer.
 They will also call you once the beef is ready for pick up!
-Please contact us today to order your beef for Fall 2017!

 Q: Do you deliver?

 A: For an additional delivery fee to cover gas and expenses we are available for delivery.
 However, this is subject to planting, harvest and other responsibilities we tend to.
 We cannot promise a yes, but we will for sure try to meet your needs.
 If you live more than an hour away, but still in the state of MO, then we would require at least a whole beef be purchased to help make the trip worth the time away from the farm and our family.
 The whole beef can be split between 4 different families.
 We have delivered to Columbia, Hannibal and Branson.
 We are open to delivering as far as St. Louis and Kansas City.
 In Hannibal, we had customers meet us there from North Central Illinois as well.
-If a group of people are interested in purchasing beef from your area then we would do our best to come to you!
+If a group of people are interested in purchasing beef from your area then we will do our best to come to you!
 Please contact us to discuss this further if you need your beef delivered.
 Otherwise, the beef will be available for pick up at King’s Processing in Marceline, MO.

 Q: Is the meat frozen upon pick up/delivery?